opennetworkinglab/aether-docs/pronto_deployment_guide/hw_installation.rst

         * Set the description to ``fab2.<deployment>.<site>.aetherproject.net`` (or ``prontoproject.net``).

+   There also needs to be a parent range of the two fabric ranges added:

+     * ``10.0.1.0/24``

+        * This is used to configure the correct routes, DNS, and TFTP servers provided by DHCP to the equipment that is connected to the fabric leaf switch that the management server (which provides those services) is not connected to.

    Additionally, these edge prefixes are used for Kubernetes but don't need to be created in NetBox: